 “If they could have just turned to someone to talk about this, a professional who’s going to treat this objectively and see them as a person of worth, who’s going to know that they’re not bad kids, that they’re good kids but they have this aspect of them that they really need help controlling.
 That’s what they’re looking for and that’s what I hope we can provide.”

 Many non-offending pedophiles like Adam desperately turn to the internet for social support.
 In his words:

 “For a pedophile, there is almost no place to go and get information or any sort of help, I’m sure that there are pedophiles who kill themselves who will never reveal or admit to it, even in a suicide letter.
 I think there’s probably a lot more than people would realize.”

 Adam now leads an informal online support group for pedophiles in their teens and early twenties who want help battling this issue.
-There are a total of nine members, between sixteen and twenty-two years of age.
+There are a total of nine members, between 16 and 22 years of age.
 All members need to abide by two rules: no previous history of offending and complete abstinence from child pornography.

 Other self-help resources exist online for non-offending pedophiles.
 Virtuous Pedophiles, the largest online pedophile support group in the U.S., currently has over 1200 members and operates under the simple belief that sex with children is wrong.

 In Germany, prevention efforts are already in place.
 Thousands of self-identified pedophiles reach out to Prevention Project Dunkelfeld, a therapeutic program that targets non-offending males attracted to children.
 Germany does not have mandatory reporting laws, making it easier for non-offending pedophiles to seek treatment.